zgq1879/EGM/README.md

 bash scripts/sft_qwen3_8b_grounding.sh
 ```

+For more details on SFT data construction and training other models, please refer to `sft/README.md`

 ## RL Training

 We provide the Grounding training and inference workflow for the **EGM-8B** model as the primary example below.